 A merchant cash advance is a type of financing option for businesses that accept credit and debit cards.
 Most loans have repayment terms that require the merchant to proactively make payments.
 The merchant cash advance or MCA is different because it is automatically repaid from incoming card transactions.

-Is a merchant cash advance right for your business?
+Is a true merchant cash advance right for your business?
 Before we answer that question, let’s talk about the Doldrums.

 What Are the Doldrums?